aapatre/Automatic-Udemy-Course-Enroller-GET-PAID-UDEMY-COURSES-for-FREE/README.md

 ### 2. How does the bot work?

-The bot retrieves coupon links from Tutorial Bar's list to cut the prices and then uses Selenium's Browser automation features to login and enroll to the courses.
+The bot retrieves coupon links from Tutorial Bar's and DiscUdemy list to cut the prices and then uses Selenium's Browser automation features to login and enroll to the courses.
 Think of it this way: Epic Games & other clients like Steam provide you a handful of games each week, for free; Only in this case, we need a coupon code